The Role of MOSES: A Benchmarking Resource

 - N-gram: Simple statistical models.
 They failed to generate valid molecules reliably due to limited long-range dependency modeling.

-- Implicit Density Models: Models that cannot compute $P(x)$ explicitly but can sample from the distribution.
+- Implicit Density Models: Models that sample from the distribution without explicitly computing $P(x)$.

 - VAE/AAE: Optimizes a lower bound on the log-likelihood (ELBO) or uses adversarial training.